 Well with the Virginia 529 plan, if you used the same amount of money on a monthly basis, VA 529 would make four separate debits from your bank account of $100 each on the same day, and purchase shares in four separate accounts.
 Each fund has a separate account number.

-Recent improvements have been made to the inVest statements.
-No longer do you get a separate page for each account every month.
+Recent improvements have been made to the Invest529 statements.
+You no longer get a separate page for each account every month.
 Now statements consolidated by plan and participant.
 So my daughter’s three different fund holdings show up on one statement, even though each fund is a separate account.

 This goes back to the tax deductibility confusion.

-Despite recently statement enhancements, there is an obviously flaw in the way their data is set up, and the relationships they have with their fund providers.
+Despite recent statement enhancements, there is an obvious flaw in the way their data is set up and the relationships they have with their fund providers.
 This terrible system discourages diversifying your portfolio, makes inter-fund transfer difficult, and pushes the participant to choose one age-based portfolio for simplicity.

-Had they used a professional company to administer their plan like Fidelity or Vanguard, this issue would not be present.
-Instead they chose to build their own customer portal (which sucks), surely at a great cost, and they are forever in the information technology (IT) business now along with the college savings business.
+Had they used a professional company such as Fidelity or Vanguard to administer their plan, this issue would not be present.
+Instead, they chose to build their own customer portal (which sucks), surely at a great cost, and they are forever in the information technology (IT) business now along with the college savings business.

 This was obviously a poor decision that the Board of Directors or the Virginia legislature made a long time ago that probably cannot be corrected.
 What’s needed is a significant investment in their IT architecture, including back-end processing and a better user interface for their participants, instead of a prettier public facing website.